MaxIOFS/MaxIOFS/docs/MULTI_TENANCY.md

 WHERE id = 'tenant-abc123';
 ```

-### Storage Inaccurate
+### Storage Tracking

-Storage may drift in alpha.
-Manual recalculation required.
+✅ Storage tracking is now accurate in v0.3.2-beta (fixed at frontend and S3 API level).

 ---